American Fork High School

 American Fork High School is a public high school in American Fork, Utah, United States.
 Its mascot is the Caveman, chosen as a tribute to Timpanogos Cave.
-The school is perhaps best known for its award-winning marching band and cross country teams.
+The school is best known for its award-winning cross country teams and excellent academics.
 The boys cross country team has consistently dominated in Utah and throughout the nation since their first state championship in 2009.
 American Fork High school is one of the oldest high schools in Utah.
-In 2017 they became one of the first schools to participate in the 6A division.

 History

 American Fork High School was established in 1902.
 The first classes were held in the back rooms of a downtown bank.
 The school was eventually moved to the Harrington School building, located where the American Fork Recreation Center and Pool Facilities now stand, until the current facility was constructed.
 Following construction, American Fork High School was moved again in 1959, to its current location on 600 East in American Fork, also known as Caveman Blvd.
 Since opening, several new additions and renovations have been built including the construction of a new wing of 27 new classrooms and complete administrative facilities.
 A new main gym area was completed in the summer of 2014 and houses new training, locker, and weight rooms, in addition to dance, cheer, drill, and wrestling facilities.